Cracks in walls: causes, monitoring and when to act

 Cracks in buildings can also be triggered by factors like seismic vibrations, nearby human activities such as construction, or heavy road traffic.

 Seismic vibrations from tectonic activity exert pressure on foundations, increasing the risk of cracks.
-Similarly, construction and road traffic generate ground movements that, over time, can weaken structures.

 Temperature variations

 Temperature fluctuations, especially freeze-thaw cycles, are another cause of cracks in buildings.
 These thermal variations create stress on construction materials and foundations, leading to repeated expansion and contraction.
+Freezing is particularly damaging, exerting pressure on the structure when water infiltrates stones, bricks, or joints.
+Frozen soil can also cause heaving movements, destabilising buildings and causing cracks — particularly in clay soils.

 Construction Defects

+Cracks can also result from construction defects caused by errors during design or execution.
 Poorly executed joints, insufficient structural reinforcement, or defects in materials can compromise the building’s stability.
 Improper joints allow water infiltration, leading to degradation and cracks.

 It is important to call in construction/building experts to assess the cause of cracks and determine the best approach to repairing them sustainably.
 In some cases, foundation repair, drainage or waterproofing work may be required to resolve the problem at source.

 Cracking is a complex subject, with so many causes that it is important to diagnose the origin before carrying out effective repairs.

 We offer a comprehensive range of tools to monitor cracks in walls.
-You can find detailed guidance in our technical datasheet to help you choose the appropriate crakc monitor based on the crack or movement to be measured.
+You can find detailed guidance in our technical datasheet to help you choose the appropriate crack monitor based on the crack or movement to be measured.

-How long should a crack be observed?
+How long should you monitor a crack in a wall?

+There is no single rule, because the answer depends on the context and the cause of the disorder.
 In general, it is advisable to take measurements very regularly at the beginning and gradually space them out if no movement is observed.

 For cracks related to soil movements, it is typically recommended to leave crack monitors in place for one year to assess whether seasonal changes affect crack movement.
+A minimum of four readings per year is recommended, although more frequent readings may be necessary if significant variations are observed.

 For specific cases or uncertainties, consulting a building expert is advisable to refine and adapt the monitoring schedule based on the context.